 - If both checks are successful, DMARC delivers the email to the sender.

 A DMARC record is written using tags.
-Three most common ones are rua, v, and p.
+The three most common ones are rua, v, and p.
 Let’s take a closer look at each of these:

 - v is the “version” tag that indicates the version of the record the provider is using.